 There are three ways to take in South Carolina's only national park.
-The first is to stroll the BOARDWALK, a 2.4-mile loop that meanders through stands of massive bald cypress trees with their distinctive “knees,” over creeks that move so slowly they resemble a swamp (but, technically, are not) and past turtles, snakes, alligators, deer, woodpeckers, deer, wild pigs, river otters and even bobcats - some of which you will see, but many of which will be invisibly watching you.
-Wide, handicapped-accessible and sturdy, the boardwalk allows exploration without getting dirty, wet or lost - a bonus for the direction challenged or parents of young children.
+The first is to stroll the Boardwalk, a 2.4-mile loop that meanders through stands of massive bald cypress trees with their distinctive “knees,” over creeks that move so slowly they resemble a swamp (but, technically, are not) and past turtles, snakes, alligators, deer, woodpeckers, deer, wild pigs, river otters and even bobcats - some of which you will see, but many of which will be invisibly watching you.
+Wide, handicapped-accessible, and sturdy, the boardwalk allows exploration without getting dirty, wet, or lost - a bonus for the directionally challenged or parents of young children.

-For a bit of adventure, hop off the boardwalk and hike a section of the SIMS TRAIL, which runs from just past the Harry Hampton Visitor Center to WESTON LAKE, remaining within the boundaries of the boardwalk the entire time.
-Challenge yourself event more and hike into the park’s wilderness, an area of nearly 22,000 acres.
+For a bit of adventure, hop off the boardwalk and hike a section of the Sims Trail, which runs from just past the Harry Hampton Visitor Center to Weston Lake, remaining within the boundaries of the boardwalk the entire time.
+Challenge yourself even more and hike into the park’s wilderness, an area of nearly 22,000 acres.

 You’ll find about 25 miles of marked trails, but they’re primitive: one of the ways that Congaree National Park maintains a pristine environment for all the senses is by prohibiting power tools, which change the nature of the park with their noise and smell.
 For hikers, this means that when a huge tree falls across the trail, it’s often left there to be climbed over or walked around.
 Fast-growing plants and vines, thanks to the park’s nutrient-rich soil, also tend to spill into paths, necessitating long pants and proper hiking boots.